Corps Saxo-Borussia Heidelberg

 The Corps Saxo-Borussia Heidelberg is a German Student Corps at the University of Heidelberg.

 History

 Saxo-Borussia was established on 16 December 1820.
-Its motto is Virtus sola bonorum corona!.
 In 1829 Robert Schumann became a lifelong member.
 During the Revolutions of 1848 in the German states the corps participated in founding the Kösener Senioren-Convents-Verband (KSCV), an association of German-speaking Student Corps.

 In the German Empire and in the Weimar Republic Saxo-Borussia was considered "the most distinguished corps of Christendom" – a reference to the 1st Foot Guards (German Empire).
 Wilhelm Meyer-Förster wrote a student novel (1885) and Mark Twain reported on his visit in A Tramp Abroad.
 Kurt Tucholsky taunted the corps with a poem.
-Unlike the befriended Corps Borussia Bonn, Saxo-Borussia has never been mocked by satirical magazine Simplicissimus.

 The group was prosecuted in Nazi Germany.
 It dissolved on 3 July 1935 under persecution, and was recreated in 1952.
 In 1910 and 1998 it headed the KSCV.